November 7, 2020 by Molly Patrick

 Today over on the blog we’re sharing another Wellness Video that was recorded earlier this year.
 It’s a lovely yoga session taught by Dirty Girl Flora from Amsterdam.

-You will also find a recipe for delicious whole food plant based Chorizo Tofu Crumbles.
+You will also find a recipe for delicious whole-food plant-based Chorizo Tofu Crumbles.
 Let’s do it up over here.

 Molly